 Top Cities destinations to visit with trips around Morocco:

 You will enjoy trips around Morocco in many lovely locations and amazing experiences.
 So we list them for you below to give you an idea of what you’re going to do.

 Not all the specifics are in the list.
 Please feel free to ask if you are happy to add any city, activity or stop on your journey.

-a city in Morocco, in the foothills of the High Atlas.
-It was founded in 1062.
-Its old part is surrounded by well-preserved fortress walls, hence its name; Berber, marrakush ‘fortified’.
-See also Morocco.
+a Moroccan city in the High Atlas foothills.
+It was established in 1062.
+Its historic quarter is surrounded by well-preserved fortress walls, hence the name Berber, marrakush ‘fortified’.
+Also see Morocco.

-A good traveler looking into the glorious city of Fez will never regret it.
-Fez is the brightest representative of the Muslim east, with vocal street vendors and a delicate flavor of spices.
-Many cultures have intertwined in Fez, to which the city owes its multifaceted oriental flavor.
+A good visitor who visits the lovely city of Fez will never be sorry.
+Fez is the most visible representation of the Muslim east, with loud street merchants and a delicate spice flavor.
+Many cultures have merged in Fez, giving the city a varied oriental feel.

-Fez is called an imperial city because it is one of the four oldest settlements of Morocco, each founded by a member of a royal family who for some reason escaped from their native lands and found a new home on the eastern shore of the Atlantic.
+Fez is known as an imperial city because it is one of Morocco’s four oldest communities, each founded by a member of a royal family who fled their ancestral country and sought a new home on the eastern side of the Atlantic.

-The city of Fez is located in the semi-desert zone of Morocco, east of its capital, Rabat.
-Fes can be reached by train, which runs regularly from Casablanca and Rabat, the cities with major airports.
-But Fes has its own airport which receives international flights and is a 15 km drive from the city.
-Cabs or a shuttle bus will bring you to the city itself.
+Fez is located in Morocco’s semi-desert zone, east of the country’s capital, Rabat.
+Fes is accessible by train from Casablanca and Rabat, both of which have significant airports.
+However, Fes has its own airport that receives international flights and is located 15 kilometers from the city.
+You may go to the city center by taxi or shuttle bus.

 Casablanca is the administrative headquarters of the Casablanca Prefecture and the country’s principal transport and economic center.
 After Cairo, it is Africa’s second largest metropolis.
 Casablanca is located on Morocco’s Atlantic coast.
 Casablanca’s port is the largest in Morocco and the fourth largest in Africa.